Notifications

 • date the mother/person who gave birth and the baby were examined at the medical facility

-• name of the person who examined the mother/person who gave birth and the baby (this must be a physician, registered midwife, nurse or nurse practitioner)
+• name and title of the person who examined the mother/person who gave birth and the baby (this must be a physician, midwife, nurse or nurse practitioner)

 • confirm who gave birth to the baby

-• name, contact information and signature of the person who wrote the letter (this must be the medical facility administrator or a physician, registered midwife, nurse or nurse practitioner)
+• name, title, contact information and signature of the person who wrote the letter (this must be the medical facility administrator or a physician, midwife, nurse or nurse practitioner)

 Option B: Documentary evidence

-• that the mother/person who gave birth to the child was pregnant within the applicable time
+• evidence the mother/person who gave birth to the baby was pregnant within the applicable time

-• that the mother/person who gave birth to the child was present in Alberta at the time of the birth
+• evidence the mother/person who gave birth to the baby was present in Alberta at the time of the birth

-See the guide Proof for an Unassisted Birth for more detail about each of the above pieces of evidence.
+See the Unassisted birth proof guide for full details and examples for each of the above required pieces of evidence.

 Step 4.
-Mail the evidence to Vital Statistics
+Mail the evidence documents to Vital Statistics

-Mail the original supporting evidence documents to Vital Statistics for review.
+Mail the evidence documents to Vital Statistics for review.

 Mail: